dankla90/DnDEncounterGenerator/README.md

 # DnDEncounterGenerator
- a script for generating encounter for dnd, but can also be used for other sytems
+ A script for generating encounter for dnd, but can also be used for other systems